 “In essence, this is an example of the student surpassing the master.
 The heavenly voice, who we will assume is that of God, is filled with joy at the prospect that his sons have embraced the process of discussing halacha so intently that they no longer need or want divine interference...

 “Rabbi Eliezer was excommunicated because it was believed that the rabbis needed to establish the importance of accepting the rule of the majority.”

-OHR Torah Stone, an Orthodox Jewish organization that partners with Reformed and Christian Zionist leaders, maintains the authority of the Rabbis and the Talmud over God and the Old Testament:
+OHR Torah Stone, an Orthodox Jewish organization that partners with Reformed and Christian Zionist leaders, upholds the authority of the Rabbis and the Talmud over God and the Old Testament:

 The Second Tablets and the Role of Divine Intervention in the Halachic Process?